Updated for 2014

 Even Scouts need a reminder to protect our planet.

-And because Friday is Earth Day, now’s the perfect opportunity to talk to the members of your unit about doing their part.
+And because it’s Earth Day, now’s the perfect opportunity to talk to the members of your unit about doing their part.

 Sure, the Boy Scouts of America has a well-deserved reputation for being environmentally friendly, but we can’t rest on our laurels.